Chiark-Collective/Pointcept/INSTALL.md

 pip install flash_attn  # poetry doesn't play well with this dependency
 ```

 and you should be able to run anything relevant inside the poetry environment.

-If you're in doubt about this, use the container where everything is taken care of for you.
+If you're in doubt about local configuration, use the container where everything is taken care of for you!

-## building pointops and pointgroup_ops (advanced)
+## 1c. building pointops and pointgroup_ops (advanced - should not be needed for regular use)

 These pointcept libraries are already compiled to wheels that are included in this repository under `/wheels`.
 Should you need to recompile them (unlikely but possible), you'll need to use the docker container for this purpose that matches the relevant cuda/torch etc dependencies appropriately.